 Burnet is an Australian, not-for-profit, unaligned and independent organisation that links medical research with public health action, recognising that solutions to many of the major global health problems require comprehensive and innovative responses.
 These include novel discoveries, such as the development of new vaccines and diagnostic tests, and the better use of existing best-practice health interventions.

 With an estimated 33 million people living with HIV and millions more affected by other infectious diseases, Burnet is playing its part in trying to improve the health of disadvantaged, poor or otherwise vulnerable communities.

-Our scientists and researchers are studying the immune responses to these diseases and developing therapies to these infections and other human diseases including some cancers.
+The group's scientists and researchers are studying the immune responses to these diseases and developing therapies to these infections and other human diseases including some cancers.

 Alcohol, Drugs and Harm Reduction

 Maternal and Child Health

 Young People's Health

 Papua New Guinea